Recovering from I/O and Media Errors

 Use It or Lose It

 The magnetic media of a hard drive is not permanent.
 As soon as data is written, it begins to fade.
 Eventually, the signal will become too weak to read, resulting in media errors even if the physical media is perfect.
-This can occur in as little as a few months, though usually it takes a few years.
+This can occur in as little as a few months, though usually it takes years.

 The best way to protect your data from media failures is to occasionally read it.
 For example, by making a backup!
-That's right, the simple act of reading a file to backup it up makes it much less likely that you'll ever need to use that backup.
+That's right, the simple act of reading a file to back it up makes it much less likely that you'll ever need to use that backup.

 But beware: if you perform incremental backups, such as with Time Machine, then files which have not changed will not be reread by the backup software.
 Only a full, fresh backup will get every file on your disk.
 If there are a few files that you do not normally change or backup, make sure to occasionally read them in some manner so that the drive's reallocation algorithm can find and correct any problems before they become severe.
 A simple way to read a big file is to use a command like: